Recent in Articles

 But stick with the traditions, too.
 While we tend to remember unique activities, we need traditions in our holiday too.
 My family goes out to a Christmas tree farm to get our tree every year; the kids wouldn’t consider anything else.
 And while I sneak new Christmas cookies into the mix each year, I also always include everyone’s old favorites.

 Talk about your memories.
 Your children won’t remember the time they were two years old and played a sheep in the church’s Nativity pageant—unless you talk about it.
 By talking about your memories, you will plant them in your children’s brains.
 Of course, scrapbooks and videos will help too if you have them around.
+As you talk about your memories, invoke all your child’s senses.
+If you’re making fudge together, talk about how it smells, feels, looks, and sounds as you stir the pot, and then how it tasted when you’re done.
+Appealing to multiple senses will make the memory ā€œstickā€ better.

 Plan ahead.
 If you want to make Christmas cookies or fudge with your children, you will need to have the ingredients on hand and think in advance about what steps each child can do.
-If you want to visit Santa Claus at the mall on Saturday, make sure no one has a basketball practice or Scouting service project that morning.
+If you want to visit Santa Claus at the mall on Saturday, make sure no one has a basketball practice or Scouting service project that morning.Ā

 But be spontaneous too.
 Sometimes those special moments just pop out of nowhere.
 Go with the flow!
 My two younger kids wanted to walk home after church Sunday night.
 It was relatively warm and I was wearing comfortable shoes, so we walked home in the dark singing Christmas carols.
 This just may be my best Christmas memory of the year…

-Stacey Schifferdecker is the happy but harried mother of three school-aged children—two boys and a girl.
+Biography Stacey Schifferdecker is the happy but harried mother of three school-aged children—two boys and a girl.
 She is also a freelance writer, a Children’s Minister, a PTA volunteer, and a Scout leader.
 Stacey has a Bachelor’s degree in Communications and French and a Master’s degree in English.
 She has written extensively about parenting and education as well as business, technology, travel, and hobbies.

 More4kids International on Twitter